YannMartinDes/7-wonder_Part-2/README.md

 # Foreword
-This project is a clone of the [project management course repository](https://github.com/uca-m1informatique-softeng/s2-gestiondeprojet-turbotop4-1).
+This project is a clone of the [project management course repository](https://github.com/uca-m1informatique-softeng/s2-gestiondeprojet-turbotop4-1) (in private).

 This part of the project consists of transforming it into a REST application via Spring and Docker.